Benjamin Thompson (architect)

 Benjamin C. Thompson (July 3, 1918 – August 17, 2002) was an American architect.
-He was one of eight architects who founded The Architects' Collaborative (TAC) in 1945 in Cambridge, Massachusetts, one of the most notable firms in post-war modernism, and then started his own firm, Benjamin Thompson and Associates (BTA), in 1967.
+He was one of eight architects who founded The Architects Collaborative (TAC) in 1945 in Cambridge, Massachusetts, one of the most notable firms in post-war modernism, and then started his own firm, Benjamin Thompson and Associates (BTA), in 1967.

 Early life and education

-Thompson was born in Saint Paul, Minnesota, spent early years on his family's farm, and received his early education at St. Paul Academy and at Avon Old Farms School, a progressive school founded by architect Theodate Pope Riddle in Avon, Connecticut.
+Thompson was born in Saint Paul, Minnesota, to Benjamin C Thompson and Lillian Mudge.
+He spent early years on his family's farm, and received his early education at St. Paul Academy and at Avon Old Farms School, a progressive school founded by architect Theodate Pope Riddle in Avon, Connecticut.
 His interest in architecture was nurtured by travels in Europe with his mother, an artist and art collector.
 In the fall of 1938 he entered the Yale School of Architecture, where he earned a Bachelor of Architecture degree in 1941.
 He served for four years in the United States Navy during World War II as a Lieutenant aboard a Destroyer Escort in the North Atlantic and Pacific theaters.
 He completed his service in the Office of Strategic Services, and provided design services at the United Nations founding conference in San Francisco.

 Near the end of the war, Thompson's ship docked in Boston, and he was introduced to Walter Gropius, founder of the Bauhaus School and then head of the Harvard Graduate School of Design.